Preventing consumer fraud with knowledge of common scams

-Almost all wire fraud starts with contact from a stranger.
-Protect yourself from wire transfer fraud.
-Never wire money to someone you don't know.
+Almost all consumer fraud starts with contact from a stranger.
+Protect yourself from fraud.
+Never send money to someone you don't know.
 Never.

 Did you receive a call from someone claiming to work with the FTC?
 Was the caller promising to help you get a refund from the agency?
 This is a SCAM.
 Never send money or provide bank account numbers and other sensitive information to those promising you refunds.
 Remember; the FTC doesn't make outgoing phone calls to contact people, they don't ask consumers to provide banking or sensitive information, they don't ask you to send money, and if refunds are part of a FTC settlement, the FTC provides the funds by check.
 Even if the Caller ID says the name of an organization you recognize or trust, be skeptical.
 Scammers will use technology which can display legitimate numbers which coerce you into responding.

 In times of disaster, it's important to be aware of charity scams.
-There are many legitimate ways to provide support to help people impacted by floods, earthquakes, fires or other natural disasters.
+There are many legitimate ways to provide support to help people impacted by floods, earthquakes, fires, other natural disasters or even man-made disasters.
 If you're eager to make a donation, give in a way that you have donated before or through a trusted organization or business where you fully understand how the funds are being collected and used.

-The U.S. government recently issued a national warning about the continued defrauding of citizens taking place through a foreign lottery or sweepstakes scam.
+Many local governments recently have issued a national warning about the continued defrauding of citizens taking place through a foreign lottery or sweepstakes scam.
 Be aware that if you receive a notice about winning a lottery, no matter how official it looks, and are required to pay a fee to claim your winnings - this is a scam.

 What to be aware of: